rhodso/rhodso/README.md

 ### Hi there 👋
-I'm currently working on learning how to do 3D modelling using FreeCAD
+Currently working on Unity stuff

 Here's some stats: